Programs

 $40,000 for one year

-Target audience: Early-stage investigators from underrepresented populations in the US biomedical, clinical, behavioral, and social sciences research enterprise.
+Target audience: Early-career investigators from underrepresented populations in the biomedical, clinical, behavioral, and social sciences research enterprise.
 Investigators may be working in basic science, translational, or clinical research in pulmonary, critical care, and sleep medicine.
+International researchers are welcome to apply.

 Definition of diversity: